 The Black River Grill at the Pocahontas location is open for both breakfast and lunch.
-Weekly menus are posted on the announcement monitors in various buildings on campus.
+Weekly menus and hours of operation are posted on the announcement monitors in various buildings on campus.

 Career Pathways

 Arkansas Career Pathways is a program offered to current and prospective BRTC students who are also parents/guardians.
 This program offers educational expense assistance, student support, guidance, and counseling.
 To be eligible for Career Pathways, a student must: